Effective Theories of Redshift-Space Galaxy Peculiar Velocities: Redshift-Space Power Spectra: Effective Theories and IR Resummation

 \subsection{Lagrangian Perturbation Theory}

 Lagrangian perturbation theory (LPT) models structure formation by following the trajectories of infinitesimal fluid elements from their original Lagrangian positions $\bq$ through their displacements $\Psi(\bq,t)$ , such that the observed position of each fluid element is $\bx = \bq + \Psi$ \cite{Matsubara08b,Carlson13,Porto14,Vlah15b,Vlah15}.
 To further transform into redshift space we insert an additional displacement equal to $\bu$, which is proportional to the time derivative of $\Psi$, thereby defining a redshift-space displacement $\Psi_s = \Psi + \bu$ \cite{Matsubara08,Carlson13}.
-Expanding order-by-order in the initial conditions, this is equivalent in the Einstein-de Sitter (EdS) approximation to boosting the $n^{\rm th}$ order displacement by
+Expanding order-by-order in the initial conditions, this is equivalent in the Einstein-de Sitter (EdS) approximation to boosting the $n^{\rm th}$ order displacement along the line-of-sight unit vector $\hat{n}$ by

 where $R_{ij}\equiv\delta^D_{ij}+n f(a) \hn_i \hn_j$.
 Here $f$ is the linear growth rate $f = d\ln D(a)/ d\ln(a)$ and $\Psi^{(n)}$ denotes the perturbative displacement at that order, such that the second line-of-sight component in Equation~\ref{eqn:psi_s} is equal to the n$^{\rm th}$ order velocity $\bu^{(n)}(\bq)$.
 Beyond the EdS approximation the n$^{\rm th}$ order displacements and velocities are related by different factors than $n f(a)$.